AliSaadat-ir/interactive-project-tool/README.md

 # Add to PATH if needed
 ```

+**PowerShell input issues**
+- Make sure you're using the latest version (v1.3+)
+- Type `DONE` on a new line when pasting tree structures
+- Use arrow keys for navigation

 **Large projects take too long**
 - The tool automatically skips `node_modules` and build directories
 - Use .gitignore filtering to exclude unnecessary files